Start your 30 day free trial.

 Bulk annotating services

 If you have a large number of deployments to annotate, you can use a script similar to the one below.
-This script iterates over each deployment in the given namespace, annotates the deployment using the deployment name as the service ID, and adds any additional tags that you want to give the service (deployment environment, region, etc.).
+This script iterates over each deployment in a given namespace, annotates the deployment using the deployment name as the service name, and adds any additional tags that you want to give the service (deployment environment, region, etc.).
 If you don’t want to add tags, remove the GREMLIN_TAGS="..." and gremlin.com/tags="..." lines.

 SHELL